haani-niyaz/devops-journal/_posts/2018-08-19-kubernetes-rbac.markdown

 #### Subjects

-This can either hold a direct API object reference, or a value for non-objects such as user and group names.
+This can either hold a direct API object reference or a value for non-objects such as user and group names.

 ## A Visual Representation